grame-cncm/inscore/readme.txt

  - the Qt framework version 4.6 or later (see http://qt.nokia.com/)
  - the GuidoEngine version 1.40 or greater (see http://guidolib.sourceforge.net)
  - the GuidoQt static library, actually part of the GuidoEngine library
- - oscpack
+ - the oscpack library
+ - optionaly:
- - optionaly: the MusicXML library  (see http://libmusicxml.sourceforge.net) when you want to support the MusicXMl format.
+     - the MusicXML library  (see http://libmusicxml.sourceforge.net)
+       when you want to support the MusicXMl format.
+     - the programming language lua (see http://www.lua.org/)
-The GuidoEngine, the GuidoQt and oscpack are required to compile INScore.
+     - the programming language javascript (see https://developer.mozilla.org/En/SpiderMonkey) The GuidoEngine, the GuidoQt and oscpack libraries are required to compile INScore.

+The present document describes how to compile the INScore projects.
+It starts describing how to resolve the required external dependencies.
+The next section explains how to compile the INScore project.
+The last section describes how to resolve the optional external dependencies.

 ======================================================================
-1) Resolving the external dependencies
+1) Resolving the required external dependencies
 ----------------------------------------------------------------------

 >>>>>> Mac OS